 They’re safe to use as consumers – we’re not trying to spread fear – but when they’re thrown into a landfill, those trace amounts of lead, beryllium, cadmium, mercury, and other heavy metals leach out into the environment and contaminate soil, groundwater, and more.

 There are proper facilities for recycling e-waste and hazardous household items, and we want you to know that we handle it properly.
-You’ll never find an old computer or a half-used gallon of paint tossed into a landfill under our watch.

 Hazardous waste is one thing, but even regular household junk can include sharp, heavy, rusty, and dangerous items, particularly anything that has been left outside to deteriorate.
 We want to ensure everyone stays safe and legal with their junk removal.
-We don’t want you to end up in legal hot water from improper disposal, we don’t want you risking your safety to remove dangerous items, and we don’t want any hazards left in our Chicago neighborhoods.
+We don’t want you to end up in legal hot water from improper disposal, we don’t want you risking your safety to remove dangerous or extremely heavy items, and we don’t want any hazards left in our Chicago neighborhoods.